-- ■Trucks use more fuel than any other commercial vehicle.
+- •Trucks use more fuel than any other commercial vehicle.
 Almost all products are, at some point, transported by truck.
 Trucks are big and don't get good gas mileage.
-They usually have diesel engines and can travel farther on a gallon of diesel fuel than they could on a gallon of gasoline. - Trains carry most of the freight between cities.
+They usually have diesel engines and can travel farther on a gallon of diesel fuel than they could on a gallon of gasoline. - •Trains carry most of the freight between cities.
 In the last 30 years, trains have improved their fuel efficiency by 55 percent.
 Trains are lighter and stronger and new locomotives are more efficient. - •Airplanes move people and products all over the country.
-In 2019, nearly one billion passengers flew on planes in the U.S. However, 2020 put a halt to most air travel for consumers temporarily.
-Airlines are twice as efficient today as they were 30 years ago.
+In 2022, 751 million passengers flew on domestic flights in the U.S. Airlines are twice as efficient today as they were 30 years ago.
 Fuel is one of the biggest operating costs for airlines.
 Making planes more energy-efficient is very important to airlines. - •Mass Transit is public transportation for moving people on buses, trains, light rail, and subways.
 In 1970, nine percent of workers who commuted to work used public transit systems.
 Today, only five percent travel by mass transit.
 Why is this?
 One reason is that Americans love their cars.
 Another is that people have moved from cities to suburbs and many businesses have followed.
 Most mass transit systems were designed to move people around cities or from suburbs to cities.
 Very few systems move people from suburb to suburb.